Gunnar Lindqvist

 Gunnar Isak Lindqvist (13 December 1898 in Helsinki – 5 January 1973) was a Finnish Jäger and a senior lieutenant in the Estonian Army.
-He had received military training during the First World War as a Jäger and received his baptism of fire on the Eastern Front at Misse River in 1916.
+He had received military training during World War I as a Jäger and fought on the Eastern Front at the Misse River in 1916.
 Later, he took part in the Finnish Civil War in the White Army as a signals officer and in the Estonian War of Independence as a battalion commander.
-During his life he served in the armies of three states and was a veteran of the six wars.
+During his life, he served in the armies of three states and was a veteran of six wars.
 In the 1930s and 1940s, Lindqvist took part in several Nazi groups.

 Family

-Lindqvist's parents were translator and journalist Rafael Lindqvist and Olga Ivanoff.
+Lindqvist's parents were the translator and journalist Rafael Lindqvist and Olga Ivanoff.
 He was married for the first time in 1927 with Austra Wait and a second time with Hilja Helmi Toikander.
 Lindqvist attended the fifth grade in Normal Lyceum of Helsinki.

 In Germany

-Lindqvist volunteered for military training in Germany in the 3rd Company of 27th Jäger Battalion (Finland) on 10 October 1915, from where he was transferred with 53 other men to the Battalion's Communication Department, established on 2 October 1917.
+Lindqvist volunteered for military training in Germany in the 3rd Company of the 27th Jäger Battalion on 10 October 1915, from where he was transferred with 53 other men to the Battalion's Communication Department, established on 2 October 1917.
 He took part in the fighting in the First World War on the eastern front of Germany on the Misse River, the Gulf of Riga and the Aa River, where he was wounded on 7 January 1917.

 Finnish Civil War

-Lindqvist entered the service of the Finnish Army, after being promoted to sergeant major in Germany on 11 February 1918, and arrived in Finland on 25 February 1918 with the main group of Jaegers.
-He was enlisted in the Finnish White Army as a signal officer in the staff of the 2nd Jaeger Brigade.
+Lindqvist entered the service of the Finnish Army, after being promoted to sergeant major in Germany on 11 February 1918, and arrived in Finland on 25 February 1918 with the main group of Jägers.
+He was enlisted in the Finnish White Army as a signal officer in the staff of the 2nd Jäger Brigade.
 He took part in the civil war battles in Vyborg.